1pha/ann-2022-project/README.md

 ### Best Configuration?

+### Small Datasets
+Even though we had a balanced binary classification problem, lack of training data leads to easier early saturation in the loss level

 ### Large Batch size did not help

 In all cases, batch size of 32 failed to optimize while 16 was able to.
 Since we had around 1.2k training data, having larger batch sizes takes opportunity of watching

+### Regularizer requires larger learning rate.
+In case of L2-normalization, in most cases they require a large learning rate of $10^{-2}$ while trainings without regularization are satisified with initial learning rate of $10^{-3}$.

 ### Failure Cases